sysborg/autentiquev2/README.md

 There are several available resources of Autentique as follow:

 Directory:
-1. \sysborg\autentiquev2\createDir - Utilized to create a directory
+1. \sysborg\autentiquev2\createDir - This layout is utilized to create a directory
-2. \sysborg\autentiquev2\deleteDir - Utilized to delete a existent directory by ID
+2. \sysborg\autentiquev2\deleteDir - This layout is utilized to delete a directory
-3. \sysborg\autentiquev2\listDir   - Utilized to list all existent directory
+3. \sysborg\autentiquev2\listDir   - This layout is utilized to list all existing directory
-4. \sysborg\autentiquev2\rescueDir - Utilized to rescue informations about directory
+4. \sysborg\autentiquev2\rescueDir - This layout is Utilized to rescue informations about directory

 Documents:
 1. \sysborg\autentiquev2\createDoc - Utilized to create and upload a document